Comparing Speedemissions (SPMI) & Monro (MNRO)

-Speedemissions (OTCMKTS:SPMI) and Monro (NASDAQ:MNRO) are both industrial products companies, but which is the better stock?
-We will contrast the two businesses based on the strength of their profitability, analyst recommendations, institutional ownership, earnings, risk, dividends and valuation.
+Speedemissions (OTCMKTS:SPMI) and Monro (NASDAQ:MNRO) are both industrial products companies, but which is the superior investment?
+We will compare the two businesses based on the strength of their earnings, risk, institutional ownership, dividends, profitability, valuation and analyst recommendations.

 This table compares Speedemissions and Monro’s revenue, earnings per share and valuation.